 He has over 10 years experience as a tax practitioner dba as Ambrose Associates, and has been President of The Board of Directors for Toronto condominium TSCC 1816 for the past 11 years.

-Mar and her husband Rob joined our board in 2019.
+Mar joined our board as Treasurer in 2019.
 Mar has used her degree in chemistry and her love of numbers and logic in many ways.
 She started as a quality control chemist at General Foods and finished 37 years later as an administrator with the Provincial Drug Programs on Prince Edward Island.

 Giving back to her community has always been important, serving with Canadian Parents for French, Girl Guides and Boy Scouts, Parks and People, Habitat for Humanity, the PEI Pharmacy Board and currently with the Community Volunteer Income Tax Program, the Newcomers Association and the PEI Food Bank.